-Appendix E - Preliminary Budget shows aluminum 6061 plate .375" 12"x 24".
+The bill of materials (BoM) for the CNC router was developed off of the original design concept mixed with results from the individual analysis assignments.
+The BoM includes pricing on parts so that a budget could be formed off of the parts.
+Certain line items in the BoM include just a raw material.
+For example, line 14 in Appendix D - Preliminary Budget shows aluminum 6061 plate .375" 12"x 24".
 This plate will be cut into approximately 12 different pieces and machined into parts for the CNC router.
-Machining is not expected to be an expense as it will be performed by the team, so it was kept as one line item on the BoM.
+Machining is not expected to be an expense, as the team will perform it, so it was kept as one line item on the BoM.
 Line 10 in the BoM has a generalized listing of "Hardware Package".
 This was done in an effort to streamline the BoM so that it would be more easily understood.
-The hardware is broken down in a separate table, which is also located in Appendix E.
+The hardware is broken down in a separate table, which is also located in Appendix D.